-4 When the prompt appears, click Restart Now.

-Note: When the system starts up, you may see a series of Dualview installation prompts.
-It may take up to one minute for the first Dualview prompt to

-- 5 After the system starts up, if the NVIDIA nView Desktop Manager Setup Wizard appears, run through the Wizard.
-(See the NVIDIA nView Desktop Manager User's Guide for details.) - 6 From your desktop, right click to view the Window desktop menu, then click Properties and the Settings tab.

-You'll notice that at least two display images appear on the Windows Display Properties Settings page, as shown in Figure 5.10, indicating Dualview mode.
+- 4 When the prompt appears, click Restart Now. - Note: When the system starts up, you may see a series of Dualview installation prompts.
+It may take up to one minute for the first Dualview prompt to appear.
+Click the confirming prompts (such as, Yes, OK, or Finish) to follow through and then restart your computer as prompted. - 5 After the system starts up, if the NVIDIA nView Desktop Manager Setup Wizard appears, run through the Wizard.
+(See the NVIDIA nView Desktop Manager User's Guide for details.) - 6 From your desktop, right click to view the Window desktop menu, then click Properties and the Settings tab. - You'll notice that at least two display images appear on the Windows Display Properties Settings page, as shown in Figure 4.11, indicating Dualview mode.

-Figure 5.10 Display Properties Settings - Dualview Mode (Windows 2000)
+Figure 4.11 Display Properties Settings - Dualview Mode (Windows 2000)

-- 7 Click Advanced, the NVIDIA GPU tab, and the nView Display Setting menu option. - 8 From the nView Modes list, select Dualview. - 9 Follow the prompts to restart your computer again. - 10When you have returned to your desktop, open the nView Display Setting page and select Dualview from the nView Modes list.
+- 7 Click Advanced, the NVIDIA GPU tab, and the nView Display Setting menu option. - 8 From the nView Modes list, select Dualview. - 9 Follow the prompts to restart your computer again.

+10When you have returned to your desktop, open the nView Display Setting page and select Dualview from the nView Modes list.